crate/cratedb-guide/docs/start/application/index.md

 Each uses a different client library to communicate with CrateDB over HTTP.
 :::

-:::{grid-item-card} Geospatial demo with CrateDB
+:::{grid-item-card} Geospatial data
 :link: https://github.com/crate/devrel-shipping-forecast-geo-demo
 :link-type: url
 Geospatial data demo application using CrateDB and the Express.js framework.
 +++
-Click on the map to drop a marker in the waters around the British Isles, then select Search to see which Shipping Forecast region your marker is in.
+Select a point of interest on a map, then drill up to the corresponding region.
 :::

 ::::